Joomla-Ukraine/JUMobile/README.md

 # JUMobile
-JUMobile detection plugin checks for visits to your website made from mobile devices and stores relevant data about model, type and make in the User State
+JUMobile plugin checks for visits to your website made from mobile devices and stores relevant data about model, type and make in the User State.